-1. Introduction
+1. INTRODUCTION

 Malaria is a life-threatening disease caused by parasites that are transmitted to humans through the bites of infected mosquitoes.
-The disease is endemic in many countries around the world including ten countries of the Western Pacific Region, with resistance to chloroquine and other commonly available antimalarial drugs posing a major concern for malaria control in this sub-region and worldwide.
-The problem is most critical in the countries of the Greater Mekong Sub-Region, which includes parts of China, Laos, Burma, Thailand, and Cambodia - the global epicenter of multi-drug resistant P.falciparum malaria (MDRPf), with such resistance estimated to have started around 2001.
+The disease is endemic in many countries around the world, including ten countries of the Western Pacific Region.
+Resistance to chloroquine and other commonly available antimalarial drugs poses a major concern for malaria control in this sub-region and worldwide.
+The problem is most critical in the countries of the Greater Mekong Sub-Region, which includes parts of China, Laos, Burma, Thailand, and Cambodia - the global epicenter of multi-drug resistant P. falciparum malaria (MDRPf), with such resistance estimated to have started around 2001.

-According to the World Health Organization (WHO), a total of 7.92 million people in Cambodia reside in high and low malaria transmission areas combined, representing 53% of the total population (44% in high transmission and 9% in low transmission areas).
-1 While morbidity and mortality related to malaria have both been declining steadily in Cambodia over the last decade, it is still one of the leading public health problems in the country, especially given the increase in the incidence of Multi Drug Resistant (MDR) malaria among Mobile and Migrant Populations (MMP)2 working and living in at-risk and hard-to-reach areas in close proximity to the tropical forests.
-This situation is exacerbated further by poor public health care coverage in remote endemic provinces which results in over 70%3 of Cambodian patients with fever cases seeking inappropriate treatment from the unregulated private sector, increasing the risk of building resistance.
+According to the World Health Organization (WHO), a combined total of 11.15 million people in Cambodia reside in high and low malaria transmission areas, representing 71% of the total population (48% in high transmission and 23% in low transmission areas).
+1 While morbidity and mortality related to malaria have both declined steadily in Cambodia over the last decade, it remains one of the leading public health concerns in the country, especially given the increase in the incidence of Multi Drug Resistant (MDR) malaria among Mobile and Migrant Populations (MMP)2 working and living in at-risk and hard-to-reach areas in close proximity to the country's tropical forests.
+This situation is exacerbated further by poor public health care coverage in remote, endemic provinces.
+As as result, over 70%3 of Cambodian patients with fever cases seek treatment from the unregulated private sector.
+Inappropriate treatments provided through these unregulated health practitioners exacerbate the growth of MDR malaria.

 The Global Fund to Fight Aids, Tuberculosis, and Malaria (GFATM) began its work in 2002, with funding made competitively available through "rounds" of multiple years.
-Over the course of six funding rounds (2, 2RCC, 4, 6, 9-SSF, and RAI)4 through the GFATM, Partners for Development (PFD) has aimed to strengthen and scale up the most successful malaria control and prevention activities throughout five provinces of Cambodia: Kratie, Stung Treng, Koh Kong, Kampot and Mondulkiri.
+Over the course of seven funding rounds (2, 2RCC, 4, 6, 9-SSF, RAI and NFM)4 through the GFATM, Partners for Development (PFD) has aimed to strengthen and scale up the successful malaria control and prevention activities throughout eleven provinces of Cambodia: Kratie, Stung Treng, Koh Kong, Kampot, Mondulkiri, Pursat, Kampong Chhnang, Kampong Speu, Takeo, Preah Sihanouk and Kep.